DeanAyalon/fms-docker/readme.md

 - [install script](./prep/install.sh) - Executes the filemaker server installation within the container
     - Afterwards, user will be prompted and instructed on how to install Devin.fm
 - [image script](./prep/image.sh) (docker commit)
-> Since the final image is created via docker commit, the /install volume will be defined in the image, and always mounted

 ## Post-Installation
 ### Certificates